-Figure 1 - From the European Green Cars Initiative to the 2Zero partnership: the evolution of the partnership energy efficiency improvement and emission reduction have been investigated, including the development of batteries for use in electric road vehicles.
+Figure 1 - From the European Green Cars Initiative to the 2Zero Partnership: the evolution of the Partnership and emission reduction have been investigated, including the development of batteries for use in electric road vehicles.

 As illustrated in the figure above, the Public Private Partnerships (PPP), the European Green Cars Initiative (EGCI) under FP7 and its successor the European Green Vehicle Initiative cPPP (EGVI) under Horizon 2020, strongly supported the development of green vehicles and innovative mobility solutions for the future.